goodindianbrands/home/README.md

 ## Troubleshooting

-* If you see `ProcessError: error: RPC failed; HTTP 400 curl 22 The requested URL returned error: 400" when running "npm run deploy`, run the below config change
+* If you see `ProcessError: error: RPC failed; HTTP 400 curl 22 The requested URL returned error: 400` when running `npm run deploy`, run the below config change

 ```
 git config --global http.postBuffer 157286400